Nearly 90% of those convicted of wider child abuse offences and on the sex offenders register are white men.

 Naz Shah’s office pointed us towards several newspaper articles written by Nazir Afzal, former Chief Crown Prosecutor for the Crown Prosecution Service (CPS), as the source of her statement that nearly 90% of people convicted of child abuse offences were white men.
 Mr Afzal had said that between 80% and 95% of offenders were white males.

 We contacted the CPS who provided us with the information they publish on defendants in child sex abuse cases.
 98% of defendants were male in 2015/16, but no information about the ethnicity of the defendants was published.
+We then submitted a freedom of information request to the CPS asking for information on the ethnicity of defendants prosecuted in child sex abuse cases.

 There are other figures published by the government on those found guilty of offences against children, but these aren’t as recent.
 Almost 85% of offenders found guilty of sexual activity with a minor in England and Wales in 2011 were white.
 3% were black and 4% were Asian and the rest were either listed as ‘other’ or unknown.